lesca/proxy/README_EN.md

 * Linux/MacOS: `./run.sh`
 * Windows: `run.bat`

-For the first time, the script will automatically install `mitmproxy` and the dependencies in `requirements.txt`.
+The first execution will automatically install `mitmproxy` and the dependencies listed in `requirements.txt`.

+If the installation fails, it's best to first remove the proxy environment using `conda env remove --name proxy`, then run the run script again.

-### Configure Forward Lists
+### Configure Forwarding Lists

 Open the `proxy.py` file and modify the following list variables:

 * `FORWARD_DOMAINS`: List of domains to forward.
-* `EXCLUDED_DOMAINS`: List of domains to NOT forward.
+* `EXCLUDED_DOMAINS`: List of domains to exclude from forwarding.
 * `LOG_KEYWORDS`: List of keywords to log.

-### Explaining the lists

-* `FORWARD_DOMAINS`: List of domains to forward.
-* `EXCLUDED_DOMAINS`: List of domains to NOT forward.
-* `LOG_KEYWORDS`: List of keywords to log.

-## Trust mitmproxy CA (Mandatory)
+## Trust mitmproxy CA (Required)

-It's recommended to refer to the official guide [https://docs.mitmproxy.org/stable/concepts-certificates/](https://docs.mitmproxy.org/stable/concepts-certificates/).
+It's recommended to first check the official guide to understand some basic concepts: [https://docs.mitmproxy.org/stable/concepts-certificates/](https://docs.mitmproxy.org/stable/concepts-certificates/).

-After `mitmproxy` is installed, it creates several files in the `~/.mitmproxy` directory.
+After installing `mitmproxy`, it creates several files in the `~/.mitmproxy` directory.

 List mitmproxy CA files:
 ```bash